-- 3 Assessment information - Evidence presented for assessment against this unit standard must be consistent with safe working practices and be in accordance with legislative requirements and workplace procedures, and meet accepted industry practice.
-This includes the knowledge, use and maintenance of relevant tools and equipment. - 4 Recommended skills and knowledge - It is recommended that people seeking credit for this unit standard first hold credit for: - Unit 2675, Weld aluminium in downhand positions using the gas metal arc welding process, or equivalent skills and knowledge; - Unit 2677, Weld aluminium in the down hand positions using the gas tungsten arc welding process, or equivalent skills and knowledge. - This unit standard does not qualify people to determine that welding is the preferred method of repair, particularly for critical components.
+3 Assessment information

+Evidence presented for assessment against this unit standard must be consistent with safe working practices and be in accordance with legislative requirements and workplace procedures, and meet accepted industry practice.
+This includes the knowledge, use and maintenance of relevant tools and equipment.

+4 Recommended skills and knowledge

+It is recommended that people seeking credit for this unit standard first hold credit for:

+- Unit 2676, Weld stainless steel sheet using the gas tungsten arc welding process, or equivalent skills and knowledge; - Unit 2682, Weld steel in the downhand positions to a general purpose industry standard using the manual metal arc welding process, or equivalent skills and knowledge. - 5 This unit standard does not qualify people to determine that welding is the preferred method of repair, particularly for critical components.
 A suitably qualified person such as a welding engineer or metallurgist should directly supervise the repair of critical components.